anthonyamar/regex-cookbook/README.md

-# regexp-test
+# Regex Cookbook – Copyable Patterns for Real-World Use

-Who likes writing regexp?
+Who likes writing regex?
 No one.
 Who needs regexp?
 Everyone!
-So here's a collection of handy regexp for every dev, listed by categories

-Who likes writing regexp?
-No one.
-Who needs regexp?
-Everyone!
-So here's a collection of handy regexp for every dev, listed by categories:
+So stop googling regex.
+Start pasting them. 🧠

+Regex Cookbook is a practical, copy-paste-ready cheat sheet of real-world RegExp patterns, organized by category.
+From emails and dates to URLs, binary formats, colors, and beyond — no theory, just patterns that work.

 ## Index
 - [🧱 Basics](#-basics)